vapoursynth/vapoursynth/doc/pythonreference.rst

    Deprecated.
 Use :func:`get_current_environment` instead.

-   Returns an Environment-object representing the environment the script is currently running in.
-It will raise an error if we are currently not inside any script-environment while vsscript is being used.

-   This function is intended for Python-based editors using vsscript.
    This function has been deprecated as this function has undefined behaviour when used together with generators or coroutines.

 .. py:function:: get_current_environment()